elastic/kibana/x-pack/legacy/plugins/task_manager/README.md

     // Optional, human-friendly, more detailed description
     description: 'Amazing!!',

-    // Optional, how long, in minutes, the system should wait before
+    // Optional, how long, in minutes or seconds, the system should wait before
     // a running instance of this task is considered to be timed out.
     // This defaults to 5 minutes.
     timeout: '5m',